weew/router-routes-invoker-container-aware/readme.md

 Note: router returns `null` whenever a route couldn't be matched.
 In that's the case, `RoutesInvoker` will return you a 404 response instead.

+If your response object implements the `IHttpResponseHolder` interface, invoker will extract the http response and return it instead.